dbbaskette/SCDF-RAG/README.md

 - MinIO install is restored and part of the default install.
 - All INFO and STATUS messages are now logged only; the terminal shows only step progress, completion, and management URLs.
 - All NodePorts and management URLs are dynamically generated and shown at the end of the install.
+- **RabbitMQ NodePort configuration:** The installer now sets RabbitMQ's AMQP and management UI NodePorts from your `scdf_env.properties` file, ensuring your chosen ports are always used.

 ---